|

 Process will be spawned and won't cause any memory duplication

-POSIX_SPAWN API
+POSIX_SPAWN API.

-This is only available on Linux, Solaris (10+), AIX, z/OS and MacOS.
+This is only available on Linux, Solaris (10+), AIX, z/OS, MacOS, and FreeBSD 8+ (Since version 3.5.46).

 DYNAMIC: